Louise Françoise, Princess of Condé

 Married at the age of 11, Louise Françoise became known as Madame la Duchesse, a style she kept as a widow.
 She was Duchess of Bourbon and Princess of Condé by marriage.
 She was later a leading member of the cabale de Meudon, a group centered on her half-brother Louis, Grand Dauphin.
 While her son Louis Henri, Duke of Bourbon, was Prime Minister of France, she tried to further her political influence, but to little avail.

 Considered attractive, Louise Françoise had a turbulent love life and was frequently part of scandals during her father's reign.
-Later in life, she built the Palais Bourbon in Paris, the present seat of the National Assembly of France, with the fortune she amassed having invested greatly with John Law.
+Later in life, she built the Palais Bourbon in Paris, the present seat of the National Assembly, with the fortune she amassed having invested greatly with John Law.

 Early life (1673–1685)

 Louise Françoise was born in Tournai on 1 June 1673 while her parents, King Louis XIV of France and Françoise-Athénaïs de Rochechouart were on a military tour; her maternal aunt, the Marquise de Thianges, was there also.
 After returning from Tournai, her parents placed her and her older siblings in the care of one of her mother's acquaintances, the widowed Madame Scarron.

-On 19 December 1673, Louis XIV legitimised the children he had had with his mistress in a legitimisation process that was recognised with letters patent from the Parlement de Paris.
-At the time of their legitimisation, her eldest brother, Louis-Auguste de Bourbon, received the title of Duke of Maine; her next eldest brother, Louis-César de Bourbon, became the Count of Vexin, while Louise Françoise received the courtesy title of Mademoiselle de Nantes.
+On 19 December 1673, Louis XIV legitimised the children he had had with his mistress in a legitimisation process that was recognised with letters patent from the Parlement of Paris.
+At the time of their legitimisation, her eldest brother, Louis Auguste de Bourbon, received the title of Duke of Maine; her next eldest brother, Louis-César de Bourbon, became the Count of Vexin, while Louise Françoise received the courtesy title of Mademoiselle de Nantes.
 Her parents had nicknamed her Poupotte after her doll-like appearance.

 In the year after her birth, another sibling joined Louis-Auguste, Louis-César, and Louise Françoise at their residence in Paris.
 The future Mademoiselle de Tours had been born at the Château de Saint-Germain-en-Laye in November 1674.
 The young Mademoiselle de Tours was legitimised in 1676 and would become a great friend of Louise Françoise.
-The death of her younger sister, in 1681, deeply affected her.
+When she died in 1681, Louise Françoise was deeply affected.

 After the death of Mademoiselle de Tours, Madame de Montespan wrote to the Duc du Maine: